veeso/libBMpp/README.md

 ### Bmp

-Bmp class is the main class of libBMPP.
+Bmp class is the main class of libBmpp.
 It is the superclass of every kind of Bitmap and takes care of handling pixels independently from the bits per pixel which is currently used.
 Bmp class also encodes and decodes the header and prepare the buffer for the raster data.
 Every kind of Bmp (Bmp24 etc) must inherits from Bmp class.

 #### header